nasa/nos3/docs/wiki/STF_ConOps.md

 Because each pass may be a brief amount of time (roughly eight minutes in Low Earth Orbit), the operator should determine beforehand what data is to be downlinked during the pass and what other operations should be performed during the pass.
 The operator should log into the console where they will be commanding/controlling the satellite and make sure that all ground software applications and windows are functional and ready prior to official connection.

-During the pass, the first thing the spacecraft operator should do is command the spacecraft radio to be enabled.
+During the pass, the first thing the spacecraft operator should do is command the spacecraft radio transmitter.
 The next thing the spacecraft operator should do is request and confirm key health and status telemetry for the spacecraft including what mode the spacecraft is in, the state of charge of the battery, and any other indicators of error.
 The operator should also see that the command and telemetry counters are incrementing as commanding is performed and telemetry is received.
 Once this necessary information has been collected, the spacecraft operator should issue commands to start or stop relative time sequences, to start telemetry collection, to uplink or downlink files, to command the state of the spacecraft and any onboard experiments, etc.